sentirelpoder/python-webapp/README.md

-# python-helloworld
+# python-webapp

 This is a basic Python Flask application.

-# This is a test 1
-# python-webapp
+TO RUN:
+  python3 app.py

+URL:
+  localhost:8080/